Thighvoltage/Spirolateral-Drawing-Program/README.md

 # Spirolateral-Drawing-Program
-This is a educational program revolved around drawing spirolaterals.
+This is an educational program revolved around drawing spirolaterals.